Latest Post Office Small Saving Schemes Interest Rates – Jul-2019 to Sep-2019

 Latest Post Office Small Saving Schemes Interest Rates of Jul-Sep-2019 Review

 Yesterday, Ministry of Finance published latest interest rates on post office small saving schemes applicable for the period July to September, 2019 (2nd Quarter of FY2019-20).
 Last month, RBI has cut the Repo rate for the 3rd consecutive time and banks started reducing the FD interest rates.
 This trend has given an indication, that interest rates would go down for small saving schemes too.
 As expected, Ministry of Finance has reduced the post office small saving scheme interest rates now.
 What are the latest interest rates on post office small saving schemes for July to September 2019?
 Which post office small saving scheme offers highest interest rates compared to bank FD’s or other saving schemes?
-How is the post office interest rates trend looking in the last 8 quarters?
+How is the post office interest rate trend looking in the last 8 quarters?

 Also Read: Best Term Insurance Plans in India